Trevor Morgan (EastEnders): Storylines

 Despite strong evidence of domestic violence, corroborated by Trevor's mistress Donna Andrews (Paula Jennings), the mother of his baby son, Sean, the jury at her trial find Little Mo guilty of attempted murder and she is sentenced to eight years in prison.
-Following Little Mo's imprisonment, Donna ends up in hospital as a result of Trevor's abuse.
+Following Little Mo's imprisonment, Donna also finds herself on the receiving end of Trevor’s violence and ends up in hospital.
 Kat cares for Sean, but Trevor arrives at the Slater family home, determined to take his son.
 When Kat stands in his way, Trevor attacks her, knocking her to the ground.
 The police arrive and arrest him, but Trevor makes a deal with Kat, agreeing to retract his statement against Little Mo in return for Kat not pressing charges against him.
 Little Mo is subsequently released from prison on appeal and she soon begins dating Trevor's love rival Billy Mitchell (Perry Fenwick).
 Unable to accept this, Trevor attempts to win Little Mo back and is nice to her both in private and in public but Mo rebuffs his attempts to get close to her.

-He resorts to dating Billy's cousin Sam (Kim Medcalf) – only to be later dumped when she finds out about his true colours.
+He resorts to dating Billy's cousin Sam (Kim Medcalf) – only to be later dumped when she discovers his violent and controlling behaviour.
 Mo is happy when Trevor announces he is moving to Glasgow and she agrees to have a goodbye drink with him in the Vic.
 But he deliberately leaves his plane ticket behind so Mo will find them and return them to him.
 However once he has her in his room, he reveals the ticket is hers and that she is coming with him.
 He tells her she is never going to be free of him and he threatens to kill her if she attempts to marry Billy.
 Trevor starts to stalk Little Mo and breaks into her and Billy's house when he thinks she is by herself.
 He tries to scare her into calling off the divorce but Billy and Paul stop him, having baited him to enter the house.
-Finally Trevor is outcast by the whole of Walford and he walks into the pub to see Mo has accepted Billy's marriage proposal.
+Finally Trevor is ostracised by the whole of Walford and he walks into the pub to see Mo has accepted Billy's marriage proposal.
 Billy offers him a drink to see him off, and he says "To whatever the future may hold" before leaving.
 Seemingly free of Trevor, Billy and Little Mo celebrate their engagement at Angie's Den.

-But Trevor returns, enters the party in a costume and grabs Little Mo.
+Trevor then returns, enters the party in a costume and keeping a low profile, before he grabs Little Mo.
 Taking her and his son hostage in the Slater family home he attempts to kill them all, but Little Mo stands up to Trevor by saying she is not frightened of him.
 He had already tracked his former mistress Donna down to her new address in Swindon, having beaten her up and snatched their son before heading back to Walford.